Co-operation and Outsourcing in the Global Economy

 Chapter 7: Short-term Gain, Long-term Pain?
 Implications of Outsourcing for Organizational Innovation and Productivity

-Andreas Reinstaller and Paul Windrum INTRODUCTION 7.1 This chapter examines the relationship between new internet-based ICTs, organizational innovation and outsourcing.
+7. Short-term gain, long-term pain?
+Implications of outsourcing for organizational innovation and productivity Andreas Reinstaller and Paul Windrum INTRODUCTION 7.1 This chapter examines the relationship between new internet-based ICTs, organizational innovation and outsourcing.
 We consider the range of routines that are being outsourced, and discuss the latest empirical ﬁndings regarding the potential beneﬁts and costs of outsourcing activities.
 These suggest that outsourcing may have advantages in the short run but have negative long-run implications for competitive performance.
 We argue that a key issue is the impact of outsourcing on a ﬁrm’s capacity to engage in organizational innovation.
 In order to examine this issue, we develop a model of organizational innovation.
 In this model, the goal of managers is to identify an organizational architecture that more eﬀectively integrates all the administrative routines and productive activities of the ﬁrm.
 As part of the process of innovation, managers can choose to carry out an activity in-house or to outsource that activity.
 Key factors inﬂuencing this decision are the relative information costs of organizing activities internally, and the information costs associated with setting up and maintaining interfaces with external suppliers.
 Herein lies the importance of new ICT.
 The introduction of new ICTs can alter the relative costs of internal and external administration.
-This captures an important stylized fact about knowledge-intensive business services (KIBS), such as business consultants, ﬁnancial services and ICT services: the rapid expansion of KIBS over the last decade is strongly connected with the introduction and diﬀusion of internet-based networking ICTs.
-The chapter is organized as follows.
-Section 2 reviews recent...
+This captures an important stylized fact about knowledge-intensive business services (KIBS), such as business consultants, ﬁnancial services and ICT services: the rapid expansion of KIBS over the last decade is strongly connected with the introduction and diﬀusion of...

 You are not authenticated to view the full text of this chapter or article.